Digitaler-Impfnachweis/covpass-android/README.md

 With a single line of code, the binding is automatically inflated in `onCreateView` and cleared in `onDestroyView`, so you can avoid the whole boilerplate.

+## Custom FragmentStateAdapter

+Use `BaseFragmentStateAdapter` which automatically avoids memory leaks.
+If that doesn't work for you, at least use `Fragment.attachViewPager`.

+## Custom Toolbars

+Use `Fragment.attachToolbar` to have automatically correct lifecycle handling and to avoid memory leaks.

 ## Screen navigation

 Some of the modules in this repo were taken from our internal IBM projects.
 The code-based navigation system is one of them.
 Among the IBM developers who have worked with Android's Navigation component the experience was more on the negative side.
-Also, in our other internal projects we have more complex requirements.
+Especially when creating SDKs and modularizing your code, the Navigation component can have its pitfalls, runtime crashes and it can get in your way.
-So, instead of using the Navigation components we came up with a very simple code-based navigation system.
+So, instead of using the Navigation components, we created a very simple code-based navigation system.

 In this project we don't utilize the full flexibility of the navigation system.
 When we started out we simply wanted to build on the same infrastructure that we were already most familiar with and not risk regretting the decision to use the Navigation components.
+Moreover, this project is supposed to become a set of SDKs - one of them providing flexible, partial integration of the UI and navigation subgraphs.

 This is how you define a navigation point and access the arguments: